FAQ: Do I Need a Will?

 You should review your Will and other estate planning documents at least once every decade, but once every five years is even better.
 You should consider revisions when you experience big changes in your life, such as welcoming new children or grandchildren, retiring, receiving a large inheritance, preparing to sell a business, or blending two families through marriage.
 To learn more about how often you should revise your estate planning documents, click here.

-- If you have additional questions not covered here, leave me a question in the comments!
+- If you have additional questions not covered here, leave me a question in the comments or contact me.

 - Learn more about wealth planning.